 You will also likely be able to find a course that is geographically and logistically convenient for you.

 For instance, north Georgia’s Longstreet Clinic offers a one-day course that meets all the state’s compliance regulations.
-Conducted by the Longstreet Laser Institute, this training regimen offers students the opportunity to obtain three certifications while fully preparing them for a career as a laser practitioner.
+Conducted by the Longstreet Laser Institute, this training regimen offers students the opportunity to obtain three certificates while fully preparing them for a career as a laser practitioner.
 The Medical Physician Didactic Course will provide theory, safety and the science of lasers leaving you with a firm foundation and a broad overview of multiple devices.

 Who should be teaching laser school courses?

 Longstreet Clinic’s laser training, for instance, is guided by experienced course instructors Dr. Andrew Reisman, MD, Medical Esthetician and Assistant Laser Practitioner Lisa Lamb, and Medical Esthetician and Assistant Laser Practitioner Michele Salazar.
-This trio of respected aestheticians instruct students on certain Saturdays at Longstreet Clinic’s Laser Institute.
+This trio of respected practitioner instruct students on certain Saturdays at Longstreet Clinic’s Laser Institute.